Codify-Education-Program/textbook/README.md

 - Quick reference for syntax, and examples.
 - Lightweight and easy to update — you’ll always see the latest version here.

----

-👉 Start with [Chapter 1 — Git](./docs/chapter1-git.md) and work your way through!